 So my hypothesis.
 It must be possible to build my house, my shelter, for myself, in a reasonable manner, at a reasonable cost.
 Shouldn't that be possible?
 For any other species, it's not even close to radical.

-But if it’s not possible – if the home we’ve dreamt up can’t be accomplished by people like us without a lot of artificial props — then maybe what we’ve accepted as normal is really quite bizarre.
+But if it’s not possible – if the home we’ve dreamt up can’t be accomplished by people like us without a lot of artificial props and the expertise of specialists and engineers — then maybe what we’ve accepted as normal is really quite bizarre.